Ullasa Paravaigal: Plot

+Ravi (Kamal Haasan) is in denial about the poor state of his mental health.
+His love interest Shenbagam (Unni Mary), a charming village girl, recently died in a house fire, a result of an evil plot by her uncle, who lusted after his niece.
+As a result of the fire, Ravi develops pyrophobia but continues to deny his problems.

-Ravi is in denial about his mental health as a result of the death of his rural love interest (Ravi develops pyrophobia as his lover dies by house-burning plotted by a man).
-His father and friend Raju hatch a plan to take him overseas to get him treatment for his illness.
-He meets his childhood friend Nirmala.
-With the help of Nirmala and Raju, Ravi gets better.
-The second half of the film deals with how Ravi's uncle tries to kill him to get his hands on his fortune and how Ravi overcomes his uncle.
+His father and his friend Raju hatch a plan to take him overseas to get him treatment for his illness.

+Whilst there, Ravi meets his childhood friend Nirmala.
+With the help of Nirmala and Raju (Suruli Rajan), Ravi gets better.
+The second half of the film deals with how Ravi's uncle tries to kill him to get his hands on his fortune, and how Ravi overcomes his uncle.